 1.2 Effects on other YouTube channels

 Not only is that channel terminated, but all other channels associated with a particular user are also permanently suspended.
-This is one common reason for a channel suspension—once you have one channel suspended any other channel or account you open after that will be terminated once YouTube establishes that both channels or accounts are owned by the same user.
+This is one common reason for a channel suspension—once you have one channel suspended any other channel or account you have (or open after) that will be terminated once YouTube establishes that both channels or accounts are owned by the same user.
 These other accounts may be terminated immediately, after a short time, after long time or (if they are never linked together by YouTube) never.
 The main point would be that if you have more than one channel, when one channel gets terminated, all the other channels turn into unexploded bombs.
 At any moment they could go off.

 1.3 Types of Suspension